dsattenlop/Juncture/README.md

 This is a sample visual essay demonstrating a few key features of a Juncture.

-## John Coltrane
+## John Coltrane & Mary Lyerly Alexander

 The John Coltrane House is a historic house at 1511 North 33rd Street in Philadelphia, Pennsylvania, USA.
 A National Historic Landmark, it was the home of American saxophonist and jazz pioneer John Coltrane from 1952 until 1958.
+Coltrane shared the house with his cousin, Mary Lyerly Alexander.
+She went on to found the John W. Coltrane Cultural Society, a nonprofit organization that operated out of the home, organizing jazz workshops and master classes in public schools, day camps, concerts, and public housing.
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/73/ColtraneH.jpg/1920px-ColtraneH.jpg">
 <param ve-entity eid="Q6226777">